PashavanBijlert/MuSkeMo/README.md

 # **Inertial properties panel**

 Compute inertial properties from 3D volumetric meshes, eg. from CT-segmentations or surface scans.
 Inertial properties are not dynamic, if you move the 3D meshes or change their densities, you must recompute their inertial properties, otherwise COM, mass, and or inertia can be outdated.
-MuSkeMo will give you an error message if you attempt this.
+MuSkeMo will give you an error message if you ignore this.

 # **Body panel**